The Games We Play

 Author: Jamie Scott

-It is a common pattern.
+It's a common pattern.
 Someone posts their workout meals with pride - perfect timing, appropriate carbs, maybe even calculated to body weight.
 They're trying.
-They understand that fuelling matters.
+They understand that fueling matters.

-Except that perfect meal or snack is often an island in an ocean of underfuelling.
-That single session and how it was perfectly fuelled gets all the attention while the daily deficit continues, the rules get more strict, and the resistance to change grows.
+Except that perfect meal is often an island in an ocean of underfueling.
+That single session gets all the attention while the daily deficit continues, the rules get stricter, and the resistance to change grows.

 I see this constantly in individuals who've come from a history of restriction.
 Often women.
 Often very intelligent, educated people who understand nutrition - at least intellectually.
-Oftentimes nutrition professionals themselves.
-And the pattern is always the same: token fuelling (typically in the context of a workout/training session) masking continued restriction, and dressed up in seemingly valid rules and endless questions.
+Sometimes nutrition professionals themselves.
+And the pattern is always the same: token fueling masking continued restriction, dressed up in seemingly valid rules and endless questions.

 Performance That Performs Nothing